metamn/react/content/blog/on-design-sytems/index.md

 Guidelines explaining design decisions reduce development time.
 Once devs understand the structure of the system and the theory behind they can use it as it's their own.

+## Finally

+Let's go back to Somenage and sum up the findings.

+- **Purpose**: A tool for building interactive design websites.
+- **Target audience**: An internal tool first, then later published for wider audience.
+- **Type**: Not yet decided.
+More a design system than a component library.
+- **Features**:
+  - Highly interactive components (React)
+  - Streaming content (Virtual lists)
+  - Gestures (A11y)
+  - Static websites (SSR)
+  - Optimized for search engines (SEO)
+  - No NPM publishing.
+No monorepo (Internal audience)
+- **Technology**:
+  - `react-aria` for virtual lists and A11y
+  - `Next.js` for SSR
+  - `Semantic HTML5` elements for SEO
+  - `Typescript`
+  - `CSS-in-JS`
+  - `ts-jest` and `React Testing Library` for unit tests
+  - Some kind of integration testing. `Cypress`, or `Storybook`
+  - `JSDoc` to generate the documentation instead of writing it by hand
+  - Easy imports.
+Something like [module path aliases](https://nextjs.org/docs/advanced-features/module-path-aliases)
+- **Documentation**:

+  - Integrated, all-in-one documentation
+  - Searchable
+  - Props properly displayed
+  - Props showcased by examples
+  - Live editor / playground for examples

+- **Example apps**
+  - High quality source code
+- **Theory**
+  - Single Source of Truth (SST)
+  - Single Responsibility Principle (SRP)
+  - The base / variant pattern (BEM)
+  - Clean API
+  - Naming conventions
+  - Guidelines for design decisions